matttrent/reading-notes/bookx_john_von_neumann.md

+---
+title: John von Neumann
+author: Norman Macrae
+---

-# bookx john von neumann
+# John von Neumann

 He was puzzled that most other thoughtful people had not noticed that resentment by anybody--from a Nobel Prize-winning colleague, to the president of the United States, or to a waiter--would usually hamper whatever thoughtful people wanted next to or do.